Option A: Direct-to-Cloud (D2C)

 [Full-size map of D2C capabilities]

-You can also opt to use x360Recover Direct-to-Cloud on your privately-hosted cloud, if desired.
+You can also opt to use x360Recover Direct-to-Cloud on your privately-hosted cloud.

-Direct-to-Cloud provides a variety of tools and methods to work with your data:
+Direct-to-Cloud provides a variety of tools and methods to work with your data, including a " single-pane-of-glass"x360Recover Manager platform and a stand-alone Recovery Center app.

 Bandwidth requirements